sirredbeard/awesome-wsl/README.md

 More [![Awesome][awesomelogo]](https://awesome.re) lists. ![github project][githublogo]

+# Thanks

+* The WSL team at Microsoft.
+* Ubuntu, Debian, SUSE, and Offensive Software

 ------

+# Intellectual Property Notices

 * Linux® is a registered trademark of Linus Torvalds in the United States and/or other countries. [*](https://www.linuxfoundation.org/trademark-usage/)
-* Windows®, Microsoft®, Microsoft Virtual Academy®, and MSDN® are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. [*](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general.aspx)
+* Windows®, Microsoft®, Microsoft Virtual Academy®, Azure®, PowerShell®, and MSDN® are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries. [*](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/usage/general.aspx) [**](https://www.microsoft.com/en-us/legal/intellectualproperty/trademarks/en-us.aspx)
 * EdX® is a registered trademark of edX Inc. All Rights Reserved. [*](https://www.edx.org/trademarks)
 * Ubuntu® and Canonical® are registered  trademark of Canonical Limited in the United States and/or other countries. [*](https://www.ubuntu.com/legal/terms-and-policies/intellectual-property-policy)
 * SUSE® and SUSE Linux Enterprise® are registered trademarks of SUSE in the United States and/or other countries. [*](https://www.suse.com/company/legal/)
 * Red Hat®, CentOS®, and Red Hat Enterprise Linux® are trademarks or registered trademarks of Red Hat, Inc. in the United States and/or other countries. [*](https://www.redhat.com/en/about/trademark-guidelines-and-policies)
 * UNIX® is a trademark of The Open Group.
 Use of The Open Group trademarks are authorized by The Open Group Trademark Guidelines as "Editorial or Articles, but not Advertising" and/or permitted by trademark fair use under United States law. [*](http://www.unix.org/trademark.html)
 * Debian® is a registered trademark of Software in the Public Interest, Inc. in the United States and/or other countries. [*](https://www.debian.org/trademark)
+* Kali Linux® and Offensive Security® are registered trademarks of OffSec Services, Ltd. [*](https://www.offensive-security.com/trademark-policy/)
+* Docker® and Docker Hub® are registered trademarks of Docker, Inc. [*](https://www.docker.com/trademark-guidelines)

 All other trademarks mentioned herein are the property of their respective owners and may be registered in the United States and/or other countries.